We strongly believe that Keills is not just about work, it is important that we participate in the wider community

 West of Scotland Rugby Referee Society

-Andy has coached and refereed rugby union for 10 years, starting with Glasgow Accies primary 6 as coach and taking that group through to Glasgow Hawks under 16.
-He remains a member of the West of Scotland Rugby Referee Society.
+Now retired, Andy coached and refereed rugby union for 10 years, starting with Glasgow Accies primary 6 as coach and taking that group through to Glasgow Hawks under 16 and was a member of the West of Scotland Rugby Referee Society.

 Bearsden Academy Board of Governors